crowdengage/spektrixpython/README.md

 # spektrixpython
 A Python module for interacting with Spektrix API v3.
-This is module is written by a third party and is not supported by or affiliated with Spektrix.
+This module is written by a third party and is not supported by or affiliated with Spektrix.

+For API v3 documentation, visit `https://system.spektrix.com/<clientname>/api/help`,
+replacing `<clientname>` with your Spektrix system name.

 ## Usage